golang-leipzig/golang-leipzig.github.io/content/clt23.md

 ## Hello [CLT23](https://chemnitzer.linux-tage.de/2023)!

-This is a hop between the go tool requesting **golangleipzig.space/clt23@latest** and the [repository](https://github.com/golang-leipzig/clt23/) hosting the actual code.
+This is a hop between the go tool requesting the latest version of **golangleipzig.space/clt23** and the [repository](https://github.com/golang-leipzig/clt23/) hosting the actual code.

     $ go install golangleipzig.space/clt23@latest